bigfork/silverstripe-form-capture/README.md

 }

 public function doMyForm($data, $form) {
-	$form->captureForm($form);
+	$form->captureForm();

 	// Other processing
 }
 ```

 ### Options
-When calling the captureForm() method it is required that the Form to be stored is passed as the first parameter, there are two additional parameters which are optional:
+Call the captureForm() method on a form you wish to store the data of, optional parameters can be passed as follows:

 * __Form Submission Title__ - A string which will be displayed as the submission title in the admin area (defaults to 'Form Submission').
 * __Excluded Fields__ - An array of field names which will not be stored, this can also be a string containing the name of a single field to exclude.